 They are a symbol of matrimony:

-Traditionally, women are supposed to wear ‘chooras’ as a symbol of their happy married life, but because of how inconvenient it is to wear those delicate glass bangles, light weight gold bangles come to the rescue.
+Traditionally, women are supposed to wear ‘chooras’ as a symbol of our happy married life, but because of how inconvenient it is to wear those delicate glass bangles, light weight gold bangles come to the rescue.
 You can find the best one that suits you from the numerous designs available here at Om Jewellers, your family jeweller.

 Different regions have different combinations: